Toothpaste Lesson: Kindness Object Lesson & Bullying Activity

 To enhance the lesson, introduce the concept of "Apology Notes."
 Provide pencils and paper or sticky notes and ask each student to write an apology to someone they have been unkind to.
 If there's no-one they need to make amends with, ask them to write a compliment instead.
 Students can leave their notes in someone's bag, on their desk, or hand it to them in person.

 Later, ask students how receiving an apology or compliment made them feel.
 Discuss the transformative effect of speaking kindly on a negative situation.
-Though they can't reverse the damage, being accountable and apologizing helps to build understanding and rebuild trust.
+Though they can't reverse the damage, being accountable and apologizing helps build understanding and rebuild trust.

 Homework or Extension Activity